tonethar/IGME-330-Master/notes/simple-proxy.md

 - So we need to write code to pass in a `q` parameter to the PHP script, which will contain a search term
 - You get to write the code for this (it's easy!) - look back at this exercise for review on how to grab the `$_GET` parameters from the query string:
   - [HW-php-web-service-4.md#query-string](./HW-php-web-service-4.md#query-string)
- - When you are done, your script should function like this, (note that it can handle spaces in the search term):
+ - When you are done, your script should function like this, (note that it can handle the spaces in the "space romances unicorns" search term we used in the example):

  <hr>